I bonds are low-risk, inflation-linked savings bonds from the U.S. government. Here we’ll review why, when, where, and how to buy them.

 I bonds adjust for inflation twice a year, on May 1 and November 1.
 Again, their interest rate is a composite rate with two components.
 The inflation rate component is based on the CPI-U – as a measure of inflation of consumer prices – for the previous 6 months.

 That is, if the CPI-U for the previous 6 months is determined to be 5%, for example, then the inflation rate component of the I bonds is 5%.
 Further suppose, for example, that the fixed rate component is 3%.
-That I bond will thus pay an annualized 8% interest rate for at least the next 6 months, at which point the inflation rate will adjust again.
-Similarly, if you own an I bond that you bought 20 years ago with a fixed rate of 5% and the current inflation rate is 5%, the total composite rate for that bond will be 10%.
+That I bond will thus pay about an annualized 8% interest rate for at least the next 6 months, at which point the inflation rate will adjust again.
+Similarly, if you own an I bond that you bought 20 years ago with a fixed rate of 5% and the current inflation rate is 5%, the total composite rate for that bond will be about 10%.

 A cool feature of I bonds is that you get 6 months of the current rate at the time you buy them regardless of when exactly you buy them.
 For example, suppose you buy I bonds in April at a rate of 5% but then that rate drops to 4% on May 1.
 You will still get 5% on your bonds until October 1, even though the rate changed in May.
 Similarly, monthly interest shows up on the first day of each month, so you’ll earn the interest rate for the full month in which you buy even if you buy on the last day of that month.

-Interestingly, at the time of writing, I bonds happen to have a 0% fixed rate and a 7.12% variable inflation rate, for a nominal annualized return of 7.12% and a real return (return adjusted for inflation) of zero.
+Interestingly, at the time of writing, I bonds happen to have a 0% fixed rate and a 3.56% variable semiannual inflation rate, for a nominal annualized return of 7.12% and a real return (return adjusted for inflation) of zero.
 Understand though that this may still generate a positive real return for you if your own personal inflation is not as high as the broad CPI-U metric.
 For example, if you don’t need to buy a car anytime soon (or if you don’t drive at all) and you generate your own electricity via solar panels, your personal inflation rate should be reliably lower than the CPI-U measurement, of which energy services, fuel/oil, and vehicles are currently the primary contributors.

 This 7.12% is the highest variable rate ever paid since I bonds were first introduced in 1998.
 Not even risky junk bonds are paying this much!